terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 2.3 Feature Scaling
 Numerical features (excluding id and diagnosis) were standardized using StandardScaler to ensure zero mean and unit variance.

-2.4 Outlier Detection and Removal
+2.4 Outlier Detection
-Outliers were identified using the Interquartile Range (IQR) method:
+Outliers were identified but were kept since they represented aggresive froms of cnacer however if we were to remove the outliers we would use the IQR method

 Lower bound = Q1 – 1.5 × IQR